iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/CVX Geometry/Convex Sets Properties.md

 **Please Observe:**

-We didn't make use of the properties that $Q$ is convex, therefore this direction holds for non-convex set $Q$.Next, we prove that if $x \in \text{proj}_Q(y)$ then the obtuse angle part of the statement is true.
+We didn't make use of the properties that $Q$ is convex, therefore this direction holds for non-convex set $Q$ (Some sets that has a point at the point $z$, and then flatten out, they don't have to be convex).
+Next, we prove that if $x \in \text{proj}_Q(y)$ then the obtuse angle part of the statement is true.
 Please consider:

 $$
 \begin{aligned}